TruGreen® supports Pollinator Week to help to inform people of the importance of bees, butterflies, and hummingbirds.

 TruGreen is supporting Pollinator Week from June 20 to June 26.
 Bees, butterflies, and hummingbirds each play an important role in regulating agriculture.
 By pollinating many of our gardens, they are providing us with a nutritious diet.
 Lack of different food sources are preventing bees from being healthy.
 This means they need our help to sustain their population.
-That’s why TruGreen has delivered more than 110,000 wildflower seed packets to customers and local government partners
+That’s why TruGreen has delivered more than 110,000 wildflower seed packets to customers and local government partners this spring.

 Increasing food and foraging areas for bees and other pollinators is a key strategy of the White House Pollinator Health Task Force established by the Obama Administration and we are happy to be doing our part to support pollinator health.
 The goals of the National Pollinator Health Strategy are to: